epichb/PremiumArr/README.md

 ## Improvements to come
 - [ ] Add support for Sonarr, Radarr, Lidarr, ...
 API to mark downloads as failed
   - [ ] Maybe fake the NZBGet API to be easy integrated in Sonarr, Radarr, Lidarr, ...
-- [ ] Maybe add a WebUI to see the status
 - [ ] Remove Lists and use solely the DB (where it fits)
 - [ ] Refactor the code to have functions for state transitions (-> back to found state if fail in ... state)
 - [ ] Think about a state machine for the Downloads so the next step per download is clear (and fallbacks in state are easy to implement)